mikeshaggy/CryptoTracker-CLI/README.md

 CryptoTracker is a Java-based application designed to manage cryptocurrency portfolios.
 It allows users to track their trades, view portfolio details, and interact with a user-friendly interface.

+## Interactive README

+For an interactive version of this README, visit [mikeshaggy.github.io/CryptoTracker-CLI/](https://mikeshaggy.github.io/CryptoTracker-CLI/).

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)